2014 Indianapolis 500: Finish

 The cars re-fired and took two yellow warm-up laps.
 The green came with six laps to go.
 Ryan Hunter-Reay led the field into turn one, Hélio Castroneves tucked into second, with Marco Andretti close behind in third.
 The leaders started taking an extremely low line down the front and back straights, forcing their competitors to make passes to the outside.

 With five laps to go, Castroneves made a slingshot pass on the inside, and took the lead into turn one.
 Andretti challenged Hunter-Reay going into turn three, but was unable to make the pass.
 On the next time by the start/finish line, Castroneves was able to maintain the lead going into turn one.
 The top three cars stayed nose-to-tail going down the backstretch, at which time Hunter-Reay made a daring dive pass below the white line to take the lead going into turn three.
 The field crossed the start/finish line for three laps to go with Hunter-Reay leading.

 With two laps to go, Castroneves went to the outside to pass Hunter-Reay going into turn one to retake the lead.
 The two raced nose-to-tail, with Andretti fading in third.
 As the field came down the main stretch to receive the white flag, Hunter-Reay made a slingshot pass to the outside to again retake the lead.
 He pulled out to a lead down the backstretch, and Castroneves was unable to challenge going into turn 3.
 As they came off of turn four, Castroneves tried to close the gap, and drafted going down the main stretch.
 He made a move to the outside, but Hunter-Reay was able to hold off the challenge, and won the race by 0.0600 seconds.
 It was the second-closest finish in race history behind only 1992.

 "This race was ridiculously close and competitive," Hunter-Reay said after the race.
 "Just glad I picked the right time to go."
 Andretti placed third, while Carlos Muñoz finished fourth.
 Juan Pablo Montoya placed fifth in his first Indy 500 since he won it in 2000.
 Kurt Busch completed the race in sixth place then flew to North Carolina for the Coca-Cola 600.
-His attempt to become the second driver to complete 1,100 miles in one day came up short when his engine blew later on at the Coca-Cola 600 just before the race's halfway point.
+His attempt to become the second driver to complete 1,100 miles in one day came up short when his engine blew later on at the Coca-Cola 600 after completing 271 of 400 laps.

 The win made Hunter-Reay the first American to win the Indianapolis 500 in eight years.
 Between Hunter-Reay, Andretti, and Muñoz, Andretti Autosport had three cars in the top four, and four of the top six with Kurt Busch as well.